 Chimpanzee Trekking Experience in Nyungwe

-Nyungwe Chimpanzee trekking starts very early in the morning and you will be informed of your guide of what time you are required to wake up, this could be as early as 5:00am.
-The experience starts with briefing at one of the starting points which are Uwinka, Gisakura or Kitabi.
-Chimps move so much through the forest and therefore to reach them, trekkers have to go out early before they leave their sleeping nests and head out for the day.
-It is always easy for the tourists to find the chimps because a group of trackers go earlier to the forest and identify where the chimps are then communicate to the guides.
+Nyungwe Chimpanzee trekking starts very early in the morning and visitors are expected to be at the centers as early as 5:00 AM to start the trek.
+The experience starts with a briefing at one of the starting points which are Uwinka (the main center), Gisakura, or Kitabi.
+Trekkers have to go out early so that they watch the chimps before they leave their sleeping nests and head out for the day.
+It is always easy for the tourists to find the chimps because a group of trackers go-ahead to identify the exact location of the chimps in the forest then communicate to the guides.

-Chimpanzee trekking is a completely amazing experience unique from gorilla trekking in that chimpanzees are much more playful, stubborn, noisy and very mobile.
+Chimpanzee trekking is a completely amazing experience unique from gorilla trekking.
+Chimpanzees are much more playful, stubborn, noisy, and very mobile.
 This is basically because they are lighter than the gorillas and that’s why spend most of their time leaping on trees.
-After following or trekking the chimpanzees for some time, they may settle down and allow you to observe them more closely and take photos.
-Take this time to observe and learn more about the chimpanzee behavior, how they groom each other, mate, play, socialize, start fights and breast feed.
+After trekking the chimpanzees for some time, they may settle down and allow you to observe them more closely and take photos.
+Take this time to observe and learn more about their behavior, how they groom each other, mate, play, socialize, start fights and breastfeed.

-Note: Nyungwe forest is larger and chimpanzees tend to move deep into the forest which makes trekking harder unlike cyamudongo forest that is smaller and easy to cover in a short time on foot.
+NOTE: Nyungwe forest is larger and chimpanzees tend to move deep into the forest which makes trekking harder, unlike Cyamudongo forest which is smaller and easy to cover in a short time on foot.

 Best Time for Chimpanzee Trekking in Nyungwe

 Though chimpanzee trekking in Nyungwe is open all year round, the best time for chimpanzee trekking is during the rainy or wet season.
-Unlike other activities that are best done in the dry season, for chimpanzee trekking it is during the rainy season when there is plenty of food in the forest for the chimps which limits their movements.
-In the dry season, chimps go deep into the forest which makes trekking more difficult to track.
+Unlike other activities that are best done in the dry season, chimpanzee trekking is during the rainy season when there is plenty of food in the forest for the chimps and this limits their movements.
+In the dry season, chimps go deep into the forest which makes trekking more difficult.

-Within the Nyungwe forest are also over 310 bird species including the spot flycatchers, Chapin’s flycatcher, purple-breasted sunbirds, red-collared mountain babblers, Ruwenzori turacos and many more.
-Other activities that can be done in Nyungwe forest include the canopy walk and primate tracking especially monkeys.
+Within the Nyungwe forest are also over 310 bird species including the spot flycatchers, Chapin’s flycatcher, purple-breasted sunbirds, red-collared mountain babblers, Ruwenzori turaco, and many more.
+Other activities that can be done in the Nyungwe forest include the canopy walk, birding, and primate tracking especially monkeys.

-For more of primate tracking experiences, take Rwanda gorilla tours to Volcanoes National Park and have chance to trek the elusive mountain gorillas.
+For more primate tracking experiences, take Rwanda gorilla tours to Volcanoes National Park and have a chance to trek the elusive mountain gorillas.
 Primate tracking offers memorable experiences especially in Rwanda and also during Uganda gorilla safaris or chimpanzee tracking tours.
-However, the thousands of wildlife leave Tanzania safaris and Kenya wildlife safaris incomparable and can easily be combined on a single trip.
+However, the thousands of wildlife leave Tanzania safaris and Kenya wildlife safaris incomparable and can easily be incorporated on a single trip.